Matrimonial Causes Act 1937: Origins

-A.P.
-Herbert
+A. P. Herbert

-A.P.
-Herbert (1890–1971) had previously been a lawyer and non-fiction author who specialised in legal matters, before he focused his attention on the question of divorce law reform.
+A. P. Herbert (1890–1971) had previously been a lawyer and non-fiction author who specialised in legal matters, before he focused his attention on the question of divorce law reform.
 His best-selling novel Holy Deadlock (1934) may have galvanised public opinion on the issue.
 When a vacancy occurred in the House of Commons upon the resignation of the Conservative Sir Charles Oman, Herbert was elected as an Independent MP for the Oxford University constituency in November 1935.

 1937

 After two fruitless years in which Herbert's private member's bill languished in the ballot box, he sought the assistance of the Conservative Party MP for Evesham, Rupert de la Bère.
 His draft legislation had been scrupulously prepared and it met with considerable public support and few obstacles.
 On its second reading, the Matrimonial Causes Bill passed 78-12.
 Prime Minister Stanley Baldwin provided a day for the bill's third reading, which led to its successful passage (190-37).

-The House of Lords proved compliant, and even liberalised the bill, shortening the time for desertion to two years, apart from instances of "hardship" and "depravity".
+Following the Bill's success, A. D. Howell Smith wrote to The Times to highlight the work of campaigner May Seaton-Tiedeman in achieving the long awaited reform, noting:the strange silence of so many newspapers on the long sustained work of Mrs. Seaton-Tiedeman, the union's hon. secretary, without whom Mr. Herbert's Bill might well have miscarried.
+For 25 years, in season and out of season, by lectures and debates in many places (nearly every Sunday she has advocated her cause in Hyde Park), by correspondence in the Press, and by innumerable interviews, Mrs. Seaton-Tiedeman has worked for divorce law reform, sparing neither her health nor her purse.The House of Lords proved compliant, and even liberalised the bill, shortening the time for desertion to two years, apart from instances of "hardship" and "depravity".
 However, it remained otherwise unchanged, with instant divorce for demonstrable adultery of either partner, as well for desertion after two years, or five years if the context was severe mental illness.

-The law went into effect on 1 January 1938.
+The law went into effect on 1 January 1938 after being given royal assent on 30 July 1937.